List of Great Lakes museum and historic ships: Tug Oconto (Burns Harbor, Indiana)

 Built for the US army in 1953 as the ST-2162 she would transferred to the US Army Corps of Engineers and renamed Oconto and would serve with the Army for many years and would serve at the port of Burns Harbor for a few years before being brought on land to be a permanent display.

 Tug Wilhem Baum (South Haven, Michigan)

 Built in 1923 as the Capitan A Canfield for the US Army Corps of engineers serving with them until 1961.
 In 1965 she was bought by the King Company and renamed Julie Dee and then sold again to Beacon Contracting in 2003.
 She was retired and donated to the Michigan Maritime museum but sank at her dock in 2014.
 She was raised in 2016 and restored.
 She is now out of the water as a permanent display.

 Naval ships

 The Great Lakes are home to a large number of naval craft serving as museums (including five submarines, two destroyers and a cruiser).
-The Great Lakes are not known for submarine activity, but the undersea service fires the imagination of many.
 Three former army tugs are museums, having come to the lakes in commercial roles.